Simply App-alling! Users Pay a High Price to Use Free eHealth Apps!

 In accordance with the EU's data protection directive, the German Federal Data Protection Act (BDSG), as well as special legal regulations, personal data of this nature generally enjoys special protection.
 For example, its collection, processing and use requires the consent of those involved.
 What's more, information concerning data collection, processing and use must be "comprehensive and transparent", and the processing and use of data in foreign countries must be disclosed accordingly.
 In the case of health data, the legal requirements are even significantly more restrictive.

-These legal requirements ought to allay the concerns of persons using such apps: According to a current study of the Allensbach Institute (only available in German), users are not prepared to share the data of their fitness trackers with companies, i.e. their health insurance provider.
+These legal requirements ought to allay the concerns of persons using such apps: According to a current study of the Allensbach Institute, users are not prepared to share the data of their fitness trackers with companies, i.e. their health insurance provider.
 Even if the disclosure of this data would lead to a partial reimbursement of health insurance premiums, more than half of all those surveyed would clearly be opposed to this.

 Little helpers, free of charge, as data bait